iifl-logo

 The powers of Board of Directors of the Company stand suspended effective from the CIRP commencement date and such powers along with the management of affairs of the Company are vested with the RP in accordance with the provisions of Section 17 and 23 of the Insolvency Code read with Regulation 15(2A) & (2B) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

-The Company has a vigil mechanism named Vigil Mechanism Cum Whistle Blower Policy, framed by Board of the Company, to deal with instances of fraud and mismanagement, if any.
+The Company has a vigil mechanism named Vigil Mechanism Cum Whistle Blower Policy, framed by Board of the Company prior to initiation of CIRP, to deal with instances of fraud and mismanagement, if any.
 Details of the same are given in the Corporate Governance Report.
 No employee has been denied to have access to the Chairman of the Audit Committee/Management/Resolution Professional.

-All Related Party Transactions are placed before the Audit Committee for approval.
-Omnibus approval was obtained on a yearly basis for transactions which are of repetitive nature.
-Transactions entered into pursuant to omnibus approval are verified and details of all Related Party Transactions are placed before the Audit Committee and the Board for review and approval on a quarterly basis.
+All Related Party Transactions are placed before the Resolution Professional, if required, for approval.
+Transactions entered into pursuant to omnibus approval are verified and details of all Related Party Transactions are placed before the Resolution Professional.

-The Policy on Related Party Transactions as approved by the Board of Directors has been uploaded on the website of the Company and can be seen at the link https://cmilimited.in/img/pdf/Policy on Related Party Transactions-new-2021.pdf.
-None of the Directors has any pecuniary relationship or transactions vis-a-vis the Company except transactions approved by Audit Committee and Board.
+The Policy on Related Party Transactions as approved by the Board of Directors, prior to initiation of CIRP, has been uploaded on the website of the Company and can be seen at the link - 2021.pdf .
+None of the Directors has any pecuniary relationship or transactions vis- ? -vis the Company except transactions approved by Resolution Professional.

 Pursuant to Section 135 of the Companies Act, 2013 read with CSR policy of the Company, it is required to spend two percent of the average net profit of the Company for three immediately preceding financial years.
 Annual Report on CSR activities as required under the Companies (Corporate Social Responsibility Policy) Rules, 2014, as amended, have been annexed as Annexure -1 and forms integral part of this Report.

 M/s.
-J Madan & Associates, Chartered Accountants, was appointed as the Statutory Auditors of the Company by the Resolution Professional upon approval of Committee of Creditors on 03rd January, 2024 and 5th March, 2024, for the financial year ending 31st March, 2024 and the same was placed before the shareholders for ratification in ensuing AGM.
+Bagchi & Gupta, Chartered Accountants, Firm Registration No. 126940W, was appointed as the Statutory Auditors of the Company by the Resolution Professional upon approval of Committee of Creditors for the financial year ending 31 st March, 2025 and 31 st March, 2026 and the same was placed before the shareholders for ratification in ensuing AGM.

 There is no audit qualification, reservation or adverse remark for the year under review except as mentioned below:

-• Going Concern Concept: The accumulated losses of the company as at the close of 31st March 2024 amounting to Rs.
-15,153.78 lakhs as against which the paid-up capital of the company is Rs.1603.07 Lakh and the losses has totally eroded the net worth of the company.
-The company has been incurring continues losses for the past many years.
+?‚?
+Going Concern Concept: The accumulated losses of the Company as at 31st March 2025 amount to Rs.
+16,247.28 lakhs as against the paid-up share capital of Rs.1,602.74 lakhs, resulting in complete erosion of the net worth.
+The Company has been incurring continuous losses for the past several years, creating material uncertainty regarding its ability to continue as a going concern.

 Reply: The auditor have opined upon the going concern nature of the company due to consistent losses being incurred since the inception of Covid-19 due to the resultant market disruptions, minimal operations in the factory and risk carried by the company due to non-execution of orders by the company after Covid-19.
 The company could not honor its financial commitment towards its lenders.